center-for-threat-informed-defense/attack_to_cve/README.md

 To support widespread adoption of this methodology, the following next steps are underway:

-- CVE JSON Schema Revision - our proposed CVE JSON schema changes should be intergrated into the offical CVE JSON Schema in November.
+- CVE JSON Schema Revision - our proposed CVE JSON schema changes should be integrated into the official CVE JSON Schema in November.
 - CVE Mappings - with adoption of our proposed JSON schema changes, we aim to add our initial mappings to the official CVE List.
 - Engagement - ongoing engagement with the CNA community, threat intel teams, and end users to make the case for adoption and collect feedback.